 Tahitian

-They kicked off the main luau show with Tahitian dancing.
+They kicked off the main luau experience with Tahitian dancing.
 Usually, luaus do this and make sure the audience knows it’s because people from Hawaii originally came from Tahiti.

 The dancing was great, and both men and women were incorporated into the show.

-They also did a dance about the tiare flower, which ended with a soloist performing a mesmerizing dance.
+They also danced to the tiare flower, which ended with a soloist performing a mesmerizing dance.

 Hula Kahiko